SolaceProducts/pubsubplus-connector-kafka-sink/README.md

    **Note**: In the configured source and destination information, `topics` is the Kafka source topic (`test`), created in Step 1 and the `sol.topics` parameter specifies the destination topic on PubSub+ (`sinktest`).

 5. Start the connector in standalone mode.
-In a command line session run:
+In a command line session, in the kafka directory, run:
    ```sh
    bin/connect-standalone.sh \
    config/connect-standalone.properties \